 NOTE 1: HokkaidoWilds.org created this map based on plain images in the Japanese Manual (Hokkaido Wilds backup).
 You should use this map below as reference only.
 The pink line in the map we’ve provided below is between 275m and 350m from shore.

 NOTE 2: The prohibition on landing on Nakajima Island only applies to motorized vessels.
 Non-motorized vessels are discouraged, but not prohibited, from paddling to Nakajima Island.

 Here’s a PDF topographical map with some of the Rules & Manners details, plus water depths.
 We created this map here at HokkaidoWilds.org.
 Locations and areas indicated are approximate.
 It’s a GeoPDF, so using an app such as Avenza Maps, you can use it to see where you are on the map.

-We’ve translated the rules as a service to our fellow outdoor-loving, adventure-seeking Hokkaido lovers.
-If you notice something strange, or think the translation needs improving, please go ahead and make a comment on the master copy: Lake Toya Rules Translation (Google Sheets)
+We’ve translated the July 2021 rules as a service to our fellow outdoor-loving, adventure-seeking Hokkaido lovers.
+If you notice something strange, or think the translation needs improving, please let us know in the comments below.

 Use of Lake Toya

 Lake Toya Liaison Council for Promotion of Appropriate Use